+Our Applied Arts and Social Justice (AASJ) Certificate lets you design a course of study that puts the creative process front and center.
 A degree in art is not necessary to participate in this program — just a natural artistic interest and a desire to help others.
-Unique among social work programs, our Applied Arts and Social Justice (AASJ) Certificate lets students design a course of study that puts the creative process front and center.
-Students work with real people in real need, where the love of creativity combines with our rigorous social work curriculum to promote real change.
+Unique among social work programs, you work with real people in real need, where the love of creativity combines with our rigorous social work curriculum to promote real change.

-Projects may include painting and healing, theater or writing with incarcerated youth, the healing power of music for PTSD veterans, life- story work with elders, puppets in group therapy and many more.
+Projects may include painting and healing, theater or writing with incarcerated youth, the healing power of music for veterans dealing with PTSD or other mental health conditions, life- story work with aging populations, puppets in group therapy and many more.

-Students learn strategies for how Social Workers can use arts to effect change in:
+You learn strategies for how social workers can use arts to effect change in:

 - Individual motivation and readiness for change